How to specify the file path of the public code snippet included when using the `include` tag in the template?

-As an experienced website operations expert, I know the importance of an efficient content management system (CMS) for website operations.English CMS (EnglishCMS) provides a solid foundation for building various websites with its flexibility and powerful template functions.includeLabel, especially how the file path is specified when referencing public code snippets, is often a place where even experienced developers can be confused, especially for beginners.
+As an experienced website operations expert, I am well aware of the importance of an efficient content management system (CMS) for website operations.AnQiCMS, with its flexibility and powerful template functions, provides a solid foundation for building various types of websites.Today, let's talk about one of the very practical functions that can greatly improve the efficiency of template development -includeTags, especially how they specify file paths when referencing public code snippets, is often a confusing place for beginners even experienced developers.

-How to specify the path to the imported file?
+How to specify the path of the imported file?

-Understood the file organization structure, specifying the path becomes simple.includeIn the label, you can directly write the path relative to the current theme root directory.
-For example, to import the header file mentioned earlier, whether you are in/template/default/partial/header.html/template/default/index.htmlOr/template/default/archive/detail.htmlCiting, the paths should be written like this:
+Understood the file organization structure, specifying the path becomes simple.
+AtincludeIn the tag, you can directly write the path relative to the root directory of the current topic.
+For example, to include the header file mentioned earlier, no matter where you are/template/default/partial/header.htmlthe page header file, no matter where you are/template/default/index.htmlOr/template/default/archive/detail.htmlReference, the path should be written like this:

 {% include "partial/header.html" %}

-Here are the"partial/header.html"clearly indicates that the file is located in the current active theme directory:partialfolder.
-Even if the code snippet you want to cite is notpartial/In the directory, not in other custom folders within the topic, such as/template/default/blog/post-meta.htmlWhen you refer to it, you only need to write the relative path starting from the root directory of the topic:
+Here"partial/header.html"clearly indicates that the file is located in the current active theme directorypartialfolder.
+Even if the code snippet you want to reference is not inpartial/Under the directory, but rather in other custom folders within the theme, such as/template/default/blog/post-meta.htmlWhen you reference it, you only need to write the relative path starting from the root directory of the theme:

 {% include "blog/post-meta.html" %}